 There are many reasons why your AC system freezes up in Tulsa.
-Nearly all of them frequently require pro AC repair.
+Most all of them frequently require pro AC repair.

-Checking the air filter isn’t dusty and airflow isn’t restricted are the only work you can safely handle without professional help.
-If you need to replace the filter, you can accelerate the defrosting process by turning off the unit and using the fan.
-If you have a heat pump, you can turn it to heat mode until the ice is gone.
+Checking the air filter isn’t dusty and airflow isn’t restricted are the only things you can safely handle without professional help.
+If you need to replace the filter, you can hasten the melting process by turning off the unit and turning on the fan.
+If you have a heat pump, you can turn it to heat mode until the ice has disappeared.

-After the ice is gone, move the temp back to normal.
-If your system freezes a second time, call Jack Nelson Service Experts to fix the problem.
+After the ice is gone, turn the temp back to normal.
+If your system freezes repeatedly, call Jack Nelson Service Experts to repair the problem.

-Insufficient refrigerant—Freezing up can be created by a refrigerant leak.
+Insufficient refrigerant—A frozen system can be a result of a refrigerant leak.

 What leads to a leak?